 We all know it is good to recycle, right?
 But how good?
+Discover the surprising advantages of recycling that you’ve never heard before.
+From reducing landfill waste to conserving energy, find out how recycling can positively impact the environment and your daily life.
 If you want to see some recycling statistics in a great visual way, here are is an exclusive Recycling Infographic that shares statistics on the benefits of recycling.
 I have broken it down into 3 parts so that the images are easier to read and the statistics are more targeted.

 3 Powerful Recycling Infographics: